tekknolagi/isdt/assignments/02-cli-constructive.md

 You MUST:

 * Be able to build `foo` by running `./build.sh`
-* Only recompile a target if any of its dependencies' modified-time (mtime) is later than the target's mtime
+* Only recompile a target if at least one of its dependencies has been modified more recently than it (see note about m-time below)
 * Write your program so that it runs under `sh` or `bash`
 * Write your program entirely in one file
 * Include a shebang line at the beginning of your script for either `sh` or